007 MAGAZINE - The World's Foremost James Bond Resource!

 In addition to showing uncut, high definition versions of the films with no advert breaks, ‘Sky Movies 007’ also broadcast Everything Or Nothing (2012), and other James Bond related documentaries.
 Initially available for one month ‘Sky Movies 007’ HD was re-launched on January 1, 2013.
 To coincide with the return of the channel, a special programme ‘Bond's Greatest Moments’ featured the results of a Sky commissioned survey to find viewers’ favourite scene from the James Bond films.
 The channel was available for three weeks but returned once again on February 11th, and for a final time from July 1 to until August 17, 2013, to include the UK TV premiere of Skyfall (2012).
 Sky's deal with MGM expired in late 2013 and ITV signed a new agreement with the distributor in November 2013 to re-acquire the UK broadcasting rights to the James Bond films.
 007 then returned to ITV with the broadcast of Skyfall on Christmas Eve 2014, although the record-breaking 23rd James Bond film had already had its UK TV premiere on Sky.

 Screenings of the James Bond films in more recent years have been generally confined to ITV4, a free-to-air channel launched in 2005 and home to much repeated programming and cult films.
-However, ITV began screening a season of 007 films over the Summer of 2022 to coincide with the 60th Anniversary, and unusually chose to broadcast most titles in the same week they were playing in cinemas across the UK, no doubt contributing to the relatively low audience figures.
+However, ITV began screening a season of 007 films over the Summer of 2022 to coincide with the 60th Anniversary, and unusually chose to broadcast most titles in the same week they were playing in cinemas across the UK, no doubt contributing to the relatively low attendance figures.
 Live And Let Die (which still holds the the record as the most viewed film on UK television with a staggering 23.50 million viewers for its first ITV screening on January 20, 1980) was shown on ITV at 8.00pm on Saturday June 18, 2022, with The Man With The Golden Gun then shown at 3.00pm on Sunday June 19, 2022.
-The next weekend saw The Spy Who Loved Me screened on ITV at 8.00pm on Saturday June 25th, and Moonraker on Sunday June 26th at 5.00pm.
+The next weekend saw The Spy Who Loved Me screened at 8.00pm on Saturday June 25th, and Moonraker on Sunday June 26th at 5.00pm.
 For Your Eyes Only was shown at 8.00pm on Saturday July 2, 2022 - at the same time it was playing in selected cinemas across the UK; and on Sunday July 3, 2022 ITV showed a double-bill of Dr. No starting at 3.00pm and Octopussy at 5.10pm - marking the first time two James Bond films had been shown back-to-back on the UK's major commercial free-to-air television channel.
 The primetime ITV Saturday evening and Sunday afternoon slots continued throughout the summer of 2022.

 No Time To Die (2021) had its UK terrestrial television premiere on ITV at 8.00pm on New Year's Day 2023, which marked the narrowest big to small screen window of the series so far.
 The premiere on the UK's free-to-air commercial network came just 460 days after its much-delayed big screen debut at London's Royal Albert Hall on September 28, 2021.
 Predictably, the ITV screening was cut to suit the requirements of its pre-watershed timeslot.
 The ITV premiere attracted a live audience of 2.56-million viewers.